-Tony’s Most Merriest Town Square Party is a new “Enchanting Extra” added to this year’s Mickey’s Very Merry Christmas Party that offers a holiday spread of food and drink at Tony’s Town Square Restaurant along with reserved viewing for the 11pm Mickey’s Once Upon A Christmastime (at Christmas) Parade.
+Tony’s Most Merriest Town Square Party returns as an “Enchanting Extra” to this year’s Mickey’s Very Merry Christmas Party.
+It promises to offer a holiday spread of food and drink at Tony’s Town Square Restaurant along with reserved viewing for the 11pm Mickey’s Once Upon A Christmastime (at Christmas) Parade.

 Here’s how Disney describes the event:

-HalloWishes during the Halloween Party and Holiday Wishes during the Christmas Party are not particularly difficult to see – this was our spot for the nighttime spectacular during the first Christmas Party of the year that officially “sold out.”
+The Dessert Parties are easy to skip because Mickey’s Not So Spooky Fireworks during the Halloween Party and Minnie’s Wonderful Christmastime Fireworks Show during the Christmas Party are not particularly difficult to see – this was our spot for the nighttime spectacular during the first Christmas Party of the year that officially “sold out.”
 We left Tony’s Town Square five minutes before the fireworks started and made our way up Main Street to my favorite spot in the street near Casey’s Corner without much trouble.

 It probably “looks” crowded in the picture, but the people are loosely filling the street and there’s plenty of room to move around or adjust as necessary.
-The Dessert Party no longer includes reserved viewing for the Parade, which is also where Tony’s comes in.
+The Christmas and Halloween Dessert Parties no longer include reserved viewing for the Parade, which is also where Tony’s comes in.

 Check-in for Tony’s Most Merriest Christmas Party begins as early as 2pm at the regular check-in podium at the restaurant.
 There isn’t necessarily any advantage to arriving that early unless you’d like to be constantly reminded that you’ll be spending up to three hours at Tony’s Town Square Restaurant later via the band that they’ll place around your wrist.